hornArts & Entertainment See also:

 Film Festivals video - News from and about film festivals all over the world.

 Folkstreams video - Find and view online documentary films about American folk or roots culture, via streaming video.
 Background materials about the subjects and the filmmaking are included (non-profit organization).
-For documentaries on other topics, see Snag Films, described below.
+For documentaries on other topics, see Snag Films, below.

 Google Video Search video - Google Video enables you to search televised content available online — everything from sports to dinosaur documentaries to entertainment or news.
-Visit the Google Video Help Center for how-to help.

 Historically Significant Films video - A large collection of trailers (video clips) from important films, from 1919 through 2004 (University of Houston Digital History).